 Below are key online search tools designed to help sole traders and other SMEs find financing:

 If you’re specifically looking for funding that you don’t need to pay back, read about small business grants.
 Otherwise, there’s plenty more information on business funding like reward crowdfunding, pension-led financing and invoice discounting in our guide to alternative finance.

-If you want to apply for a sole trader loan of more than £25,000, Fleximize might be able to help.
-You can fill in our short online form, or call our experienced team on 0207 100 0110, or apply now by clicking on the button below.
+If you're looking for a sole trader loan of more than £25,000, Fleximize might be able to help.
+You can fill in our short online form, or call our experienced team on 0207 100 0110 to find out more about our business loans.